pckhib/node-red-contrib-google/README.md

 https://developers.google.com/drive/api/v3/manage-uploads

 ### To use it in node-red
-In a function node set up the call to the API.On the assumption that the msg object has a filename and filenameShort property the code would look like
+In a function node set up the call to the API.On the assumption that the msg object has a filename and filenameShort property the code to upload a tar.gz file would look like

 ```
 let fs = global.get('fs')